 Iconic nature - Insta moment 2.0

 Whether you’ve been here before or are visiting the fjords for the first time, experiencing the natural attractions in their winter splendour is really special.
-The air, light and colours make the landscape around the iconic attractions Preikestolen (Pulpit Rock), Trolltunga and Stegastein viewpoint look different.
+The air, light and colours make the landscape around the iconic attractions like Preikestolen (Pulpit Rock), Trolltunga, Stegastein viewpoint and The Eagle Road viewpoint look different.
 Fewer people visit the attractions in winter than during summer, and you can enjoy a fantastic sense of freedom when you visit beautiful, unspoiled nature.
 Recharge your batteries breathing in the cool, clean air and watching the clouds veil the snow-capped mountains.
 This is the perfect season for a different kind of Insta moment – that you can take home to savour.
-You can get to many of the fantastic natural attractions in Fjord Norway on foot, skis or snow shoes throughout the winter, but using a guide is a good idea on many of the tours.
+You can get to many of the fantastic natural attractions in Fjord Norway on foot, snowshoes, skis or ski & sail throughout the winter, but using a guide is recommended on many of the tours.

 Rough & though, or soft & easy?

 Give it a go!
 Winter in Fjord Norway offers an enormous range of active, bracing and exciting experiences – both for those who want to venture out of their comfort zone and for those who would rather take the safe and comfortable route to new, exciting experiences.
 The mountains, glaciers, fjords and the long coastline make Fjord Norway a real playground.
-Offering everything from dog sledding, fjord kayaking or visiting blue-ice caves to going on skiing or snow shoe tours with a guide, ski touring with beautiful views or winter surfing – all through the winter.
-Those who want to can try a mental and physical challenge for body and mind, while others can enjoy just being and recharging their batteries.
-Whatever the case, winter in Fjord Norway is a season for doing and not just seeing.
+Offering everything from dog sledding, fjord kayaking or visiting blue-ice caves to going on skiing or snowshoe tours with a guide, ski touring with beautiful views or winter surfing – all through the winter.
+Those who want to can try a mental and physical challenge for body and mind, while others can enjoy just being and recharging their batteries. –How about outdoor yoga by the Atlantic road?

 The fjord towns are perfect for experiencing authentic Norwegian culture and history, and learning more about how Norwegians go about living their lives.
 Many of the towns are very busy during the summer season, but you have the chance to get to know the people who live in the unique fjord towns a bit better in winter.
 Flåm, Balestrand, Geiranger, Ulvik and Eidfjord are examples of charming small towns.
 There are also lots of small towns and villages along the coast that boast a rich history and interesting cultural scene